Volcano

 Volcanoes in Australia

-The other active volcanoes nearest Australia are in New Zealand, Vanuatu, The Solomon Islands, Papua New Guinea, and Indonesia.
+The other active volcanoes nearest Australia are in New Zealand, Vanuatu, Solomon Islands, Papua New Guinea, and Indonesia.
 Gas-rich sticky magmas dominate the Asia Pacific, making composite volcanoes and calderas the most common varieties in the region.
-These types of volcanoes severely threaten lives, property, agricultural lands and lifelines throughout south east Asia and the Australian region.
+These types of volcanoes severely threaten lives, property, agricultural lands and lifelines throughout southeast Asia and the Pacific and Australian regions.

 Evidence for volcanism throughout geological time can be found in every Australia state and territory, with extensive volcanism down the east coast during the past 60 million years.
-This volcanic activity can be divided into areas where large amounts of lava flowed from dykes and pipes over a wide area and others where volcanism was produced from either a single central vent or a cluster of vents.
+This volcanic activity can be divided into areas of extensive lava fields with diffuse sources and others where volcanism was produced from either a single central vent or a cluster of vents.

-It is thought that the central volcanoes were produced as the Australian continent moved over a hot spot in the underlying mantle which melted through the plate to form the volcano.
+It is thought that the central volcanoes were produced as the Australian continent moved over a hot spot which melted through the plate to form a chain of volcanoes.
 As the continent moved northward, the stationary hot spot formed volcanoes further to the south on the continent.
 As a result, the rocks of central volcanoes down the east coast become younger as you move southward.

 Our Role

-Mainland Australian currently has no actively erupting volcanoes; we therefore work in reducing volcano risk to the community is in support of the work coordinated by the Department of Foreign Affairs and Trade, by supporting response efforts to volcanic eruptions.
+Mainland Australian currently has no actively erupting volcanoes; we therefore work in reducing volcano risk to the community, in support of the work coordinated by the Department of Foreign Affairs and Trade, by supporting response efforts to volcanic eruptions.

 To learn more about our work, access our latest data or hazard assessment tools, visit the Community Safety page.